CWSpear/Sliderousel/README.md

     slideshow:    true, // is this a slideshow? (i.e. auto-advances)
     speed:        800, // transition speed in ms
     timeout:      8000, // timeout between slides (timer starts after last slide transition ends)
-    easing:       'swing', // easing. without jQuery UI, only swing and linear are supported
+    easing:       'swing', // without jQuery UI, only swing and linear are supported.
+                           // see http://jqueryui.com/demos/effect/easing.html for jQuery UI easings
     fullWidth:    false, // should this slideshow take up the entire width of the screen?
     needsStyle:   true, // apply styles via jQuery?
     nextButton:   false, // class for button that moves slideshow forward